stuntunicorns/NEO-CHORD/README.md

     Sends notes over USB/UART MIDI on channel 0.

 Summary
-Global Chord Mode: Chromatic grid with configurable chord types per row.
+Global Chord Mode: Chromatic grid with configurable chord types.
+By grid or row.

-Favorites Mode: Save/recall chords with strumming and octave shift.
+Favorites Mode: Save and play chords with strumming and octave shift.

-Circle of Fifths Mode: Diatonic chord progressions in multiple keys.
+Circle of Fifths Mode: Diatonic chord progressions in 12 keys.

 12 Chord Types: From basic triads to extended jazz chords, each with unique colors.